jamaltheatlantean/BuyTickets/README.md

 -   `event Instlmnt(address indexed buyer, uint indexed amount, uint timestamp)`: Emitted when a user pays only installment.
 -   `event FeesRetrieved(uint indexed amount)`: Emitted when the ticket seller withdraws the balance from the contract.

+## Modifier
+The contract has only one modifier to limit access control:

+-   `onlyTicketSeller`

+## Getters
+Getters aren't created yet.